codurance/site/src/_posts/2019-12-31-test-driving-a-cdn.md

 Typically a CDN will allow you to have brief bursts of heavy load and will only charge a small amount for the additional usage - which is much cheaper than having to keep scaling up servers.

 There are several CDN's available to use, the one that I am most familar with is Fastly.
 Fastly is a distributed version of Varnish cache.
 Varnish cache is available to run as a docker image.
-This means that it is possible to test drive your CDN.
+This means that it is possible to test drive your CDN!

 I am going to demonstrate how to configure the express web server to be cached via Varnish in a set of docker images.
 This will allow tests to be written to demonstrate that the caching is working as expected before deploying to a real environment.